Daily Habits Which Enhance Longevity

 Water is needed for digestion, circulation, and body function overall.

-Herbal teas, coconut water, and fresh fruit-infused water are perfect alternatives.
+Herbal teas, coconut water, and fresh fruit infused water are perfect alternatives.

 4. How to Incorporate a Nutrient Rich Diet into Your Daily Life?